raymondphua/kantilever-backend-bus/readme.md

 ####CatalogService
 The customer service handles the requirement 4. <br />
 With this you should be able to: <br />
-* Edit customer details.

 ####InventoryService
 The delivery service handles the requirements 7, 9, 10. <br />
 With this you should be able to: <br />
-* Rate an order
-* Wrap an order
-* Ship an order

 The Latest Version
 ------------------